SeyyedKhandon/branch-db-state-switcher/README.md

 - [ ] VSCode Extension via commands
 - [ ] VSCode Extension via ui to back up various things

-## Prerequisites

-- Docker
-- Git
-- PostgreSQL (running in a Docker container)

 ## Installation

 You can simply download `bds.sh` and use it on your local machine or follow these instructions: